rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > * **Dag**, who married into the Martikov family, takes no position on Davian’s feud with Urwin, though he shares Stefania’s position that Elric’s death was a tragedy but his choice deserves respect.
 He most often feels amused, thoughtful, playful, or determined, and should make the players feel grateful, amused, and endeared to him.
 > * **Claudiu** doesn’t care about Davian’s feud with Urwin, and believes that Elric’s death was a clear signal that resisting Strahd is hopeless and anyone who does so is doomed to failure.
 He most often feels grim, bored, annoyed, frustrated, or melancholy, and should make the players feel irritated, insulted, and sympathetic to him.
 > * **Martin and Viggo** don’t know about Davian’s feud with Urwin, who they have never met.
 They don’t understand the full nature of Elric’s revolt against Castle Ravenloft, but know enough to understand that he died there.
 They most often feel playful, bored, fearful, intrigued, or excited, and should make the players feel flattered, amused, and endeared to them.
-> * **Davian** is the patriarch of the Martikov family and the widower of his late wife, Mirabel Oraonova.
+> * **Davian** is the patriarch of the Martikov family and the widower of his late wife, Angelika Oraonova.
 Publicly, he avows that Elric was a fool, insubordinate, and disobedient for refusing Davian’s command to stay away from Castle Ravenloft.
 Deep down, Davian is shattered that the last words he spoke to his son before Elric’s death were, “*And don’t come back!*" Davian most often feels annoyed, irritated, satisfied, or grumpy, and should make the players feel insulted, grateful, and sympathetic to him.

 Davian greets Muriel with obvious familiarity, then gruffly asks the players to identify themselves and explain their presence.
 If informed that the players have been sent by Urwin Martikov, Davian snorts and scoffs at “the audacity of that lout."